-Common Terns are graceful and agile flyers and will suddenly pivot and dive into the water after small fish, their primary food source.
+Common Terns are graceful and agile flyers and will suddenly pivot and dive the water after small fish, their primary food source.
 They have an elaborate courtship “dance” that begins in the air and continues onto the ground.
 The male Tern seals the deal with food offerings to the female.
 Both sexes have similar breeding plumage, and their shrill, chittering calls will be familiar to many.

-The most widespread tern species in North America, the Common Tern’s numbers have mostly recovered from their over-harvesting for the millinery trade in the late 19th century (entire birds were mounted on hats), but the Great Lakes colonies have declined again more recently.
+The most widespread tern species in North America, the Common Tern’s numbers have mostly recovered from their over-harvesting for millinery trade in late 19th century (entire birds were mounted on hats), but the Great Lakes colonies have declined again more recently.
 This is likely due to habitat loss, and increasing competition from expanding gull populations.

 Common Terns migrate to South America, as far as Chile and Argentina, where they spend the winter on saltwater coasts.
-Like other “seabirds” they are able to drink seawater due to nasal glands that excrete excess salt.
+Like other “seabirds” are able to drink seawater due to nasal glands that excrete excess salt.